lextudio/sharpsnmp_docs/pro/support/purchase.rst

    so there is no refund for bundle purchase once activated.

-.. important:: Due to local business hours, the delivery of the product can take some time (usually within one business day).
+.. important:: Due to local business hours, the delivery of the product can take some time (usually within two business days).

    You can learn our business hours from
    `this page <https://support.lextudio.com/contracts/purchase.html>`_ .

 Source Code Availability
 ------------------------
 All above are binaries sold only.
 Source code is sold separately.
 Please contact `the support team <mailto:support@lextudio.com>`_ for more information.

 Related Resources
 -----------------